Gautham495/react-native-craby-base64/README.md

 ## 🚀 Why This Library Exists

-Most Base64 libraries in React Native:
+Most Base64 libraries in React Native and in the JS world:

 - run in JS (slow)
 - allocate unnecessary buffers